afshinamighi/Courses/ConcurrentCSharp/Exercises.md

    5. What is a main thread?
    6. What does happen when a main thread starts another thread?
    7. How can a main thread (or in general any thread) join another thread?
-   8. What may happen if a main thread does not join to a running thread?
+   8. What may happen if a main thread does not wait for another thread to join?

 ## Exercises: